HFooladi/ml_workshop/README.md

 - Tag : Introducing successor representation paradigm and how it differs from model-based and model-free in terms of efficiency and flexibility.
 - Main reference: There is a very nice blog [post](https://medium.com/@awjuliani/the-present-in-terms-of-the-future-successor-representations-in-reinforcement-learning-316b78c5fa3) by Arthur Juliani

+### Week 8
+- Main topic: Distributional RL
+- Tag : What is the differences between classical RL and distributional RL
+- Main reference: The main paper that we discuss about is [A Distributional Perspective on Reinforcement Learning](https://deepmind.com/research/publications/distributional-perspective-reinforcement-learning) from DeepMind.
+In this paper they argue for the fundamental importance of the value distribution.
+Also, there is a good blog [post](https://deepmind.com/blog/article/going-beyond-average-reinforcement-learning) from DeepMind
+, and an in-depth [video](https://www.youtube.com/watch?v=ba_l8IKoMvU) from Marc G. Bellemare.

 ## Lectures